 No Israeli soldiers have been killed by Palestinian demonstrators participating in the ‘Great March of Return’ that has taken place each Friday since March 30th.

 The protests began on Palestinian Land Day, and have continued weekly since March 30th, 2018 – the objective is to demand a return of Palestinian refugees to their land, which was illegally seized by the Israeli government through military force.

 They are also demanding that Israel end its siege on Gaza’s air, land and sea, and to open the borders of Gaza that have been sealed since 2007.

-Luay was from Gaza City, in the central part of the Gaza Strip.
+Abdul-Aziz was from the Sabra Neighborhood in Gaza city, in the central part of the Gaza Strip.
 Source: IMEMC